hyperledger-labs/hyperledger-labs.github.io/labs/PerforamnceSandBox.md

 1. Monitoring and Analyzing test result from Dash board/open telemetry result.
 1. Changes local source code(for ex Fabric), make local docker image and redeploy the SUT.

-It will extend existing PSWG published parper with monitoring and open telemetry.
-As the right side in the above figure, we can see the perforamnce test model puslished in perviously by PSWG, with SUT, traffic generator and observers.
+It will extend existing PSWG published paper with monitoring and open telemetry.
+As the right side in the above figure, we can see the performance test model published in previously by PSWG, with SUT, traffic generator and observers.

 ## Flexible is considered and discussed:
 - Migration from Kind to other k8s platform.
 In this project, we will use k8s as infrastructure, hence it is easy to migrate to any other k8s based infrastructure.